Skip to content

 11 March – 20 April 2013

-Sainsbury Institute for the Study of Japanese Arts and Cultures have been working together with Norwich University of the Arts and Kew Gardens on an exhibition on 19th and 21st century Japanese paper (washi) in Norwich, UK.
+Sainsbury Institute for the Study of Japanese Arts and Cultures (link opens in a new window) have been working together with Norwich University of the Arts (link opens in a new window) and Kew Gardens on an exhibition on 19th and 21st century Japanese paper (washi) in Norwich, UK.
 There are also associated conference, talks and exhibitions of modern paper art inspired by washi.
 Please find the information below.

 In parallel with these three exhibitions, there will be a one-day conference on Japanese paper on Saturday 16 March 2013, to be held at NUA, several papermaking workshops, and a new book.These events offer a unique opportunity to view and engage with handmade papers from Japan and elsewhere.